unshleepd/Que/README.md

 Make sure you have pip installed and configured correctly before running the command.
 Once the installation is complete, you should be able to run the script successfully.

 ## Configuration and Usage
-To use one should change the variables in the `config` to the desired values.
+To use one should change the variables in the `config.env` to the desired values.
 For use of the Nationstates API you should also provide contact details of some shape or form in `UA` User Agent.
 Dont forget to input the names of your puppets in `que.txt`

 ## License